Join Ina Saltz for an in-depth discussion in this video Three-dimensional type, part of Graphic Design Foundations: Typography.

 Designing for three-dimensional typography requires special considerations.
 It should be legible at a distance, readable from different angles, and under distracting circumstances.
 I recommend keeping a swipe file of three-dimensional type effects and having a close look at why they are working well.
 Then you can try creating those same effects on your own projects.
 That's a good way to start understanding the advantages and limitations of 3D effects using type.

-Whether you're creating the illusion of 3D type or designing actual 3D type, the effective depth can make your typography more powerful.
+Whether you're creating the illusion of 3D type or designing actual 3D type, the effect of depth can make your typography more powerful.
 In the next chapter we're going to take a look at more three-dimensional typography within the context of environmental graphics.

 - Using ornamental and decorative type

 - Using contrast and scale

 - Kerning and kerning pairs